vn-aj-vngrd/py-encoder/README.md

 ## Get Started

+1. Start the py encoder.exe or start.exe program (Open with Windows Terminal).
+If a src folder does not already exist, it will be created by the app.
-Copy an excel file to the src folder of the project.
+2. Copy an excel file to the project's src folder.
+3. Start encoding by selecting an option from the main menu.

 ## Source Code